Aarsh-Chotalia/Optimal_Pumping/README.md

 ## How to Run

 1. Open `Code.m` in MATLAB.
-2. Ensure all `.mat` files and dependent scripts are in the same directory.
+2. Ensure `odejr.m' is in the same directory.
-3. Run the script or individual cells to execute the analysis and plotting.
+3. Run `Code.m' --> will take \approx 50 hours to run the model (Depends on the processor) and generate the data.
+4. Alternatively, use the `.mat' data provided in this repository and proceed to the next step.
-4. Use `fig3_with_error.m` to reproduce the final plot with error visualization.
+5. Use `fig3_with_error.m` to reproduce the final plot (Figure3) with error visualization.
+6.

 ## Requirements

 - MATLAB R2020 or newer (recommended)
 - Signal Processing Toolbox
-- Access to all `.mat` files provided in this repository
+- Access to all `.mat` files either provided in this repository or genrerated after running `Code.m'.